- How is acute myeloid leukemia treated?

 For acute promyelocytic leukemia

-For the 20% to 30% of patients with acute promyelocytic leukemia (APL) who don't respond to initial treatment or who relapse, arsenic trioxide (Trisenox) is often very effective.
+For patients with acute promyelocytic leukemia (APL) who don’t respond to initial treatment with chemo plus ATRA or who relapse, arsenic trioxide (Trisenox) is often very effective.
 A stem cell transplant may be another option if a donor can be found.

 If treatment with arsenic trioxide achieves a remission, further courses of this drug may be given.
 An autologous stem cell transplant may also be an option.
 If a second remission is not achieved, treatment options may include an allogeneic stem cell transplant or taking part in a clinical trial.

-If a clinical trial is not an option, it is important at this time to focus on relieving the symptoms of the leukemia.
-This is known as palliative treatment.
-For example, the doctor may advise less intensive chemotherapy with the goal of slowing the leukemia growth instead of trying to cure it.
+If further treatment or a clinical trial is not an option, the focus of treatment may shift to controlling symptoms caused by the leukemia, rather than attempting to cure the leukemia.
+This may be called palliative treatment or supportive care.
+For example, the doctor may advise less intensive chemo to try to slow the leukemia growth instead of trying to cure it.

 As the leukemia grows in the bone marrow it may cause pain.
 It is important that you be as comfortable as possible.
 Treatments that may be helpful include radiation and appropriate pain-relieving medicines.
 If medicines such as aspirin and ibuprofen don’t help with the pain, stronger opioid medicines such as morphine are likely to be helpful.